Dorani/Album-Review/README.md

 - Simple form provides an easy structure for the user to fill out information.
 - Bootstrap sass is the bootstrap framework from twitter but its ported from its native processing language which is less and its ported to sass.

-    - now to let our application know we want to use those gems we need to go into our teminal:
+    - now to let our application know we want to use those gems.
+We need to go into our terminal:
         - "bundle install"
+        - then check the homepage link for simple form: https://github.com/plataformatec/simple_form
+        - there will be instructions and finishing installation.